GSA/digitalgov.gov/content/posts/2016-02-04-does-content-syndication-work.md

   - NIH
 ---

-You may have heard some chatter about syndication but thought to yourself—sounds good but does it really work?
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-360-Global-digital-concept-TCmake_photo-iStock-Thinkstock-183516872.jpg" alt="Global digital concept" %}
+You may have heard some chatter about syndication but thought to yourself—sounds good but does it really work? {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/11/600-x-360-Global-digital-concept-TCmake_photo-iStock-Thinkstock-183516872.jpg" alt="Global digital concept" %}

 The answer is—Absolutely!!

 ## Here is your Proof

 NIH News in Health is a monthly newsletter that has recently been syndicated.
 Since syndication, the newsletter’s content can be found on multiple websites.
 These websites include state and local governments, non-profit groups and private companies.

 Here is [an example of the newsletter](https://newsinhealth.nih.gov/issue/Nov2014/Feature1) on the NIH website.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/555-x-450-Preventing-Type-2-Diabetes-newsletter-National-Institutes-of-Health-website.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/555-x-450-Preventing-Type-2-Diabetes-newsletter-National-Institutes-of-Health-website.jpg" alt="Screencapture of the "Preventing Type 2 Diabetes" newsletter on the NIH site." %}

 The same content displays on the [Topeka & Shawnee County Public Library website](http://www.tscpl.org).

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-355-Preventing-Type-2-Diabetes-newsletter-Topeka-and-Shawnee-County-Public-Library-website.jpg" alt="Screencapture of the same diabetes content displayed on the Topeka & Shawnee County Public Library website." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-355-Preventing-Type-2-Diabetes-newsletter-Topeka-and-Shawnee-County-Public-Library-website.jpg" alt="Screencapture of the same diabetes content displayed on the Topeka & Shawnee County Public Library website." %}

 ## Want more proof?

 Here is [another example on the NIH website](https://newsinhealth.nih.gov/issue/Nov2014/Feature1).

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-495-Focusing-on-Attention-Deficit-Hyperactivity-Disorder-ADHD-newsletter-National-Institutes-of-Health-website.jpg" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-495-Focusing-on-Attention-Deficit-Hyperactivity-Disorder-ADHD-newsletter-National-Institutes-of-Health-website.jpg" alt="Screencapture of the "Focusing on ADHD" newsletter on the NIH site." %}

 This issue of the newsletter is [seen here on a .org website](https://newsinhealth.nih.gov/issue/Nov2014/Feature1).
 The information is the same but the content is reaching the .org’s audience, expanding the reach of the newsletter.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/577-x-513-Focusing-on-Attention-Deficit-Hyperactivity-Disorder-ADHD-newsletter-ADD-Resource-Center-website.jpg" alt="Screencapture of the same Attention Deficit Hyperactivity Disorder content displayed on the ADD Resource Center website." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/577-x-513-Focusing-on-Attention-Deficit-Hyperactivity-Disorder-ADHD-newsletter-ADD-Resource-Center-website.jpg" alt="Screencapture of the same Attention Deficit Hyperactivity Disorder content displayed on the ADD Resource Center website." %}

 There are many more examples of the success NIH News in Health is having with syndication.
 Maybe your organization has a newsletter or Web content you would like to see syndicated to broaden your audience reach.
 Syndication also allows for other types of media to be disseminated including images, infographics, videos and datasets.